qlyoung/lagopus/docs/installing.rst

 .. note::

-   Installing Lagopus is rather difficult right now, since it's still very much in development.
+   Installing Lagopus is rather difficult right now, since it's still very much a work in progress.
 You will probably have a hard time unless you already have some operational experience with Kubernetes.
 This setup process will be improved prior to the initial release to make it easier and more accessible.

 The installation process for Lagopus is roughly: